 Mobile Food Truck / Trailer

 All Fire Alarm and Fire Sprinkler plans must be reviewed by an approved third party reviewer prior to submission to the City of Weatherford Fire Marshal's Office.
-To see the approved list, click the link provided.
+To see the approved list, click " THIRD PARTY REVIEW LIST from the menu on the left.

 Fire permit applications are now being accepted electronically.
-To submit an electronic application please click the link provided.
+To submit an electronic application please click "PERMIT APPLICATION" from the menu on the left.